SaltySpitton/FrontEnd/README.md

   <p align="center">
     Current Verion: MVP Release V.0.1
     <br/>
-    StackDevHelp is Simplified & Friendly Clone of StackOverflow developed specially for all Code Newbies who are afraid to ask their questions on the real stackOverFlow.
+    StackDevHelp is Simplified & Friendly Clone of StackOverflow developed specially for all Code Newbies who are afraid to ask their questions on the real StackOverFlow.
     <br />
     <a href="https://github.com/SaltySpitton/FrontEnd"><strong>Explore the docs »</strong></a>
     <br />